abc-logo

 Location: Park Road Shopping Center, 4205 Park Road Charlotte, NC 28209

-The bakery — which is closed at both locations Mondays and Tuesdays — will offer raspberry sufganiyot throughout December for pre-orders and walk-in customers, although the treats sell out frequently.
+The bakery — which is closed at both locations Mondays and Tuesdays — will offer raspberry sufganiyot for preorder.

 Menu